jlbradley1844/jlbradley1844.github.io/_drafts/after-democracy.md

 Before discussing what the Baha'i Faith has to offer in this area, there are some important caveats that need to be acknowledged.
 This is important to prevent recommending practices that may not work in secular settings.
 While Baha'i Faith has much to offer on the issue of participative governance, it is important to note this is not the primary purpose of the Baha'i Faith.
 It addresses this issue extensively, insofar as it serve the purpose of "creating an ever-advancing civilization."
 However, the Baha'i Faith itself cannot be confused with a political system, or even a movement of social reform, much as it can contribute to those areas.

-A first point is that the Baha'i Institutions, as they currently exist, are primary spiritual instatutions for the propagation and protection of The Faith.
-As such, they are limited in both the power and sphere of operation.
+It must be remembered that the Baha'i Institutions, as they currently exist, are primary "spiritual" instatutions for the propagation and protection of The Faith.
+They are limited in both the power and sphere of operation.
 While this does not mean it is impractical to look at Baha'i governance and decision-making as a model, it does mean that certain values and ethical mores that are taken for